 Hero or not?

 Question: I'm curious, would the hero of the story still be a hero if he took pleasure in his enemies' pain?
 I mean, he is still a good guy, with good intentions and everything, but suppose he fights evil not only for doing right, but because he enjoys seeing the wicked suffer; extremely vindictive yet righteous as well.
-Can the main character be considered a hero if he is a genuine sadist towards his enemies (who are, in fact, genuinely evil)?
+Can the main character be considered a hero if he is genuinely sadistic towards his enemies (who are, in fact, genuinely evil)?
 Thanks!Answer:

 There are plenty of examples of heroes who are less than morally perfect.
 A hero can be almost any type of criminal or killer, for example.
 The important thing is that he remain likeable.
 Often that simply means that he is more moral than the people he fights.